PowerShellEmpire/PowerTools/PowerView/README.md

-    Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access to a specified host Get-DomainSearcher              -   builds a proper ADSI searcher object for a given domain Get-ObjectAcl                   -   returns the ACLs associated with a specific active directory object Get-GUIDMap                     -   returns a hash table of current GUIDs -> display names Get-DomainSID                   -   return the SID for the specified domain Invoke-ThreadedFunction         -   helper that wraps threaded invocation for other functions
+    Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access to a specified host Get-DomainSearcher              -   builds a proper ADSI searcher object for a given domain Get-ObjectAcl                   -   returns the ACLs associated with a specific active directory object Add-ObjectAcl                   -   adds an ACL to a specified active directory object Get-GUIDMap                     -   returns a hash table of current GUIDs -> display names Get-DomainSID                   -   return the SID for the specified domain Invoke-ThreadedFunction         -   helper that wraps threaded invocation for other functions